Long Lead Forecasts from the World Climate Service to Protect African Food Sources

 Desert Locust Information and Communication

 Communication of information to countries susceptible to Desert Locust outbreaks and plagues is a critical aspect of Mr. Cressman’s mission.
 After receiving the monthly seasonal forecast update, Mr. Cressman prepares a short information piece to update locust-affected countries on the likelihood of precipitation.
 That communication provides a specialized seasonal forecast analysis for specific regions at risk of locust development.
-An example is shown in Figure 4.
+An example of a specialized graphical forecast developed by the World Climate Service is shown in Figure 4.

-This type of information supports national monitoring and response efforts by providing specific information that indicates the potential for increased risks of Desert Locust outbreaks in the near future.
+This type of guidance supports national monitoring and response efforts by providing specific information that indicates the potential for increased risks of Desert Locust outbreaks in the near future.

 Prescient Weather is proud to provide the World Climate Service for such an important application.
 We look forward to many more years of supporting the UN FAO DLIS in its critical mission.